-Romania: HPP Vidraru got four bids at tender for its rehabilitation and modernization25.
-September 2020. / SEE Energy News
+Romania: HPP Vidraru got four bids at tender for its rehabilitation and modernization, SEE Energy News

 At the tender for the rehabilitation and modernization of hydropower plant Vidraru, Romanian electricity producer Hidroelectrica received four bids.